-As of March 31, 2016, we had cash, cash equivalents, and marketable securities of \$356.1 million.
-We also had \$365.6 million in total liabilities, \$336.6 million of which related to the Novo Agreement and deferred revenue associated with the Novartis Agreement.
+As of June 30, 2016, we had cash, cash equivalents, and marketable securities of \$325.7 million.
+We also had \$371.3 million in total liabilities, \$338.4 million of which related to the Novo Agreement and deferred revenue associated with the Novartis Agreement.

-We believe that our cash, cash equivalents and marketable securities, together with the potential remaining \$30.0 million enrollment-based milestone payment under the Novartis Agreement, will be sufficient to fund our operations and capital expenditure requirements as currently planned through the end of 2017.
+We believe that our cash, cash equivalents and marketable securities, including the \$30.0 million enrollment-based milestone payment under the Novartis Agreement that we achieved in June 2016 and received in August 2016, will be sufficient to fund our operations and capital expenditure requirements as currently planned through the end of 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Our capital requirements will depend on several factors, including the success of our development and commercialization of our product candidates and whether we pursue the acquisition or in-licensing and subsequent development of additional product candidates or technologies.
-For example, our expenses may exceed our expectations if we experience delays in enrollment or with the availability of drug supply for our clinical trials.
-Our expenses may also exceed our expectations if we increase our investigator fees for our clinical trials or if we further expand the scope of our clinical trials and programs, including, for example, by increasing the number of clinical trial sites or changing the geographic mix of sites at which patients are enrolled.
+For example, our expenses may exceed our expectations if we experience delays, including with respect to the availability of drug supply for our clinical trials, if we experience any unforeseen issue in our ongoing clinical trials or if we further expand the scope of our clinical trials and programs.
 Our costs may also exceed our expectations for other reasons, for example, if we experience issues with manufacturing validation, process development, the scale-up of manufacturing activities or activities to enable and qualify second source suppliers or if we decide to increase licensing or preclinical research and development activities or corporate staffing.
 If we are required by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, or regulatory authorities in other jurisdictions to perform clinical or nonclinical trials or other studies in addition to those we currently expect to conduct, or if there are any delays in completing the clinical trials of Fovista or Zimura, or the development of any of other product candidates that we may develop, our expenses could increase.
 As a result, we may need or may seek to obtain additional funding in connection with our continuing operations prior than expected.

-Moreover, our current Phase 3 clinical program for Fovista is expected to continue into 2018, and we expect to incur substantial expenditures to complete the Phase 3 clinical program after the receipt of initial, top-line data, which we expect to be available during the fourth quarter of 2016 for the two Fovista Phase 3 Lucentis Trials and during 2017 for the Fovista Phase 3 Eylea/Avastin Trial, based on current enrollment estimates.
+Moreover, our current Phase 3 clinical program for Fovista is expected to continue into 2018, and we expect to incur substantial expenditures to complete the Phase 3 clinical program after the receipt of initial, top-line data, which we expect to be available during the fourth quarter of 2016 for the two Fovista Phase 3 Lucentis Trials and during 2017 for the Fovista Phase 3 Eylea/Avastin Trial.
 Furthermore, we expect the clinical development for Zimura will continue for at least the next several years.
 At this time, we cannot reasonably estimate the remaining costs necessary to complete the clinical development of either Fovista or Zimura, complete manufacturing validation activities associated with Fovista, process development and manufacturing scale-up and validation activities associated with Zimura and potentially seek marketing approval for Fovista and Zimura, or the nature, timing or costs of the efforts necessary to complete the development of any other product candidate we may develop.